NEVER buy a walk‐in bath without taps fitted. Special fast‐fill taps are needed, even for the smallest walk‐in bath.

-The taps used on Windsor Baths are made in the UK to the highest standard, to ensure every component of the tapware is designed to fill your bath as quickly as possible.
+The taps used on Windsor Baths are made to the highest standards, to ensure every component of the tapware is designed to fill your bath as quickly as possible.

-A user of a walk-in bath with standard taps found it took 18 minutes to fill the bath.
-Fast fill taps deliver 30 to 40 litres a minute [more with 3/4 inlets], standard taps deliver 5 to 15 litres a minute.
+Fast fill taps deliver 30 litres a minute, standard taps deliver 5 to 9 litres a minute.

 Some walk‐in baths come with a low quality, one piece, ribbed hose of around 35mm diameter.
 This results in a long wait for the bath to drain.

-Better walk‐in baths come with a complete drainage kit with a 40mm Hepflex hose which is smooth bored inside.
-This prevents the pipe getting waste matter caught in its internal ribbing, which happens with drains with internal ribs.
+Better walk‐in baths come with a complete drainage kit with a 40mm Hepflex hose which is smooth lined inside.
+This prevents the pipe getting waste matter caught in its internal ribbing at the lowest point, which happens with normal drains with internal ribs.
 The extra diameter increases the pipe by one third of extra area, to drain the water that much quicker

 We use only body‐temperature heated air‐spas to prevent bruising to delicate skin that a water spa can cause.